 One important barrier to primary health care access for children is difficulty obtaining timely appointments.
 Open Access (OA) scheduling is an appointment system designed to reduce appointment delays.
 This study looked at the impact of OA on access ...

-The Department of Health and Human Services, Division of Women and Children's Health created model comprehensive school-based health centers and standardized practices, developed a comprehensive financing system and helped expand the centers in the state.
+The Department of Health and Human Services created model comprehensive school-based health centers and standardized practices, developed a comprehensive financing system and helped expand the centers in the state.

 A project team at Children's Hospital Corporation in Boston determined how to organize, deliver, and finance services for technology-dependent children who have made the transition from hospital to the public schools.
 These are children who are on long-term oxygen therapy, ventilatory assistance, intravenous feedings, and other types of highly technical care.
 Then they replicated the project.